syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ![Code32Barcode](Symbology_Images/Code32.png)

 ### Code 39
-The [Code39Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code39Barcode.html) is a Barcode Symbology that encodes alphanumeric characters into a series of bars.
-It may be of any length, although more than 25 characters begin to push the bounds.
-This Symbology is the only type of the Barcode in common use that does not require a checksum.
+The [Code39Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code39Barcode.html) is a type of Barcode Symbology that encodes alphanumeric characters into a series of bars.
+It can be any length, though more than 25 characters begin to push the bounds.
+This is the only type of Barcode symbology that does not require a checksum.

 * Allows character set of digits (0-9), upper case alphabets (A-Z), and symbols like space, minus (-), plus (+), period (.), dollar sign ($), slash (/), and percent (%).
 * Always starts and ends with an asterisk (*) symbol, termed as start and stop character.
-* Each character is encoded with 5 bars and 4 spaces where 3 are wide and 6 are narrow.
+* Each character is encoded with 5 bars and 4 spaces, each of which is 3 are wide and 6 are narrow.

 {% tabs %}
 {% highlight xaml %}